TIBCO Cloud™ Spotfire® User Guide

 Note: In the scatter plot above, also the Drawing order is specified to Customer age to draw the lowest values first in the plot, and the highest values last.
 This means all the markers of interest in this particular example are drawn on top of the others, and therefore not hidden behind others.

-Tip: Color rules can be part of color schemes.
+Tip: Color rules can be part of predefined color schemes.
 For example, the Top rule used above is in fact the Top n color scheme.
-The default n value in the color scheme though is 10, but it can be changed easily.
+The default n value in the color scheme is 10, but has been changed to 25 in this case.